GREELEY’S CRAFT BREWING SCENE

 Forty-two craft breweries opened in Colorado in 2016, bringing the state’s total past 300.
 That’s 10 percent of all craft breweries in the United States – in a state that holds only two percent of the country’s population.

-“Colorado beers tend to be more creative,” explains Fisher.
+“Colorado beers tend to be more creative,” explains Neil Fisher, co-owner of Greeley’s award-winning WeldWerks Brewing Company.
 “They take the best from multiple styles and regions.
 Which means the sky’s the limit around here.”

 And smaller breweries like his, adds Fisher, can afford to be even more experimental.

 A quick glance at the varied offerings by all five of Greeley’s breweries confirms this assessment.
 Wiley Roots makes a farmhouse saison brewed with Japanese sudachi fruit.
 Crabtree Brewing offers a Cherry Orchard Ale with a number of tasty flavorings – including rum-soaked oak – and sour cherries from the brewery’s very own beer garden orchard.
 Broken Plow brews their “Signature Chili Wheat,” while Brix Taphouse produces a barrel-aged wheat wine.
 As for WeldWerks, they throw “a ridiculous amount of pineapple and coconut” into their Fruity Bits Piña Colada, a New England IPA.

 And it seems Greeley residents fully support this mad-scientist approach to brewing. “